cznewt/architect-api/README.rst

 Architect Components
 ====================

-The Architect project consists of 4 core compontents.
+The Architect project consists of 4 core compontents (inventory, manager, monitor and document).
 A quick summary of properties, capabilities and integrations for each component.

 Inventory Component